Harnessing the Power of Impact Investing for Multi-Generational Families

 Strategic Philanthropy, Ltd

-Susan is a co-founder and Chief Executive Officer of Strategic Philanthropy, Ltd., a global philanthropic advisory firm headquartered in Chicago.
-For 17 years, she has worked with donors as well as the advisor community to help them better understand and undertake impactful philanthropy using all of the available tools in the philanthropic toolbox across the spectrum of philanthropic vehicles.
+Susan Winer is a co-founder and chief operating officer of Strategic Philanthropy, a global philanthropic advisory firm headquartered in Chicago.
+For 17 years, she has worked with donors and the advisor community, helping them better understand and undertake impactful philanthropy.

-Earlier in her career, Susan served as Vice President of the Chicago Board of Trade, the first woman in a senior position at the Exchange.
+Earlier in her career, Susan served as vice president of the Chicago Board of Trade, the first woman in a senior position at the Exchange.
 She is a prolific writer and currently writes a monthly article for Family Wealth Report on philanthropy.
-She has served on the faculty of the Institute for Preparing Heirs®, and she has been a presenter at numerous workshops and conferences.